The third edition of City & Financial Global’s EV Infrastructure Summit is being held in-person on the 18th January – 19th January 2022.

 - EV fleets: do they make sense for fleet operators and to what extent will they catalyse EV adoption among consumers?
 Which ESG issues are they facing and what have been the main decarbonisation challenges so far?
 How do you power the fleet?
 Challenges and opportunities in Green Fleets

-Gemserv are one of the sponsors of this event and our Head of Electric and Autonomous Vehicles, Joachim Brandt, will be speaking on day one in the panel session “Providing clarity on the UK Government’s efforts to increase the provision of EV Infrastructure”.
+Gemserv are one of the sponsors of this event and our Head of Electric and Autonomous Vehicles, Joachim Brandt, will be moderating the panel session “Providing clarity on the UK Government’s efforts to increase the provision of EV Infrastructure”.